-In this example, the control may occur at any "BUS STOP" sign in that section that is not in a Free Zone.
-The control is NOT necessarily at the FIRST "BUS STOP" sign.
-You may pass several "BUS STOP" signs before you get to the one that is the control.
+In this example, the first control may occur at any "20 MPH" sign that is not in a Free Zone.
+The control is NOT necessarily at the FIRST "20 MPH" sign.
+You may pass several "20 MPH" signs before you get to the one that is the control.
 You will know that you have passed the control when the Richta app dings and announces your leg score.
-You will want to try to be on time at each "BUS STOP" sign until the Richta app announces that you've passed CP 9.
-After that point, you will begin looking for a "SPEED LIMIT 25" sign.
-Again, you might pass several "SPEED LIMIT 25" signs before you encounter the one that is the next control - CP 10.
+You will want to try to be on time at each "20 MPH" sign until the Richta app announces that you've passed CP 6.
+After that point, you will begin looking for a "GATE 8" sign, which, by the nature of the identification can be expected to be unique for CP 7.
+Again, you might pass several "20 MPH" signs before you encounter the one that is the next control - CP 8.
+The point is that "if you see an identifier that you are looking for, be on time as you pass it."
+You don't get a second chance!